 On your challenging trek, there are no gyms, swimming pools, bike paths or pilates classes, but there are lots of hills.
 Hill training also allows you to wear in your boots and familiarise yourself with your trek clothing and equipment.

 Good hills to train on locally in South-East Queensland

 In South-East Queensland, we’re blessed with an abundance of suitable training areas.
 In Brisbane, we have Mt Coot-tha (only 6kms from the CBD), Brisbane Forest Park and Mt Glorious.
 The Sunshine Coast has the Glasshouse Mountains and the Hinterland.
 The Gold Coast Hinterland has Springbrook, Binna Burra, Lamington and numerous other training areas.
 We can also venture further afield to Mt Barney, Mt Maroon and just over the border in Northern NSW we have Mt Warning.

 Are you training outside of Queensland?

-On weekend or days off, I would drive to the nearest hilly area and walk up and down for a minimum of two hours, longer if time allowed.
-Closer to departure I would do a few five or six hour training sessions.
+On weekends or days off, I would drive to the nearest hilly area and walk up and down for a minimum of two hours, longer if time allowed.
+Closer to departure I would do a few five or six-hour training sessions.